Doan Quang Tri (Acting Editor-in-Chief)

 Associate Professor Earth Science, Ph.D.
 Environmental Engineering, Vietnam Journal of Hydrometeorology, Viet Nam Meteorological and Hydrological Administration, Hanoi, Viet Nam

 Dr. Doan Quang Tri graduated with a Ph.D. in Environmental Engineering from Dayeh University, Taiwan.
 He was a forecaster at the National Center for Hydro-meteorological Forecasting (NCHMF) in Vietnam during 2015-2017.
-He is working on the Editor Board and Acting Editor-in-Chief at Vietnam Journal of Hydrometeorology, Vietnam Meteorological and Hydrological Administration.
+He works on the Editor Board and Acting Editor-in-Chief at Vietnam Journal of Hydrometeorology, Vietnam Meteorological and Hydrological Administration.
 Asso.
-Prof. Dr. Tri is the author of 73 papers published in journals, international and domestic conferences, 06 monographs, reference books, and two book chapters.
+Prof. Dr. Tri authorizes 90 papers published in journals, international and domestic conferences, 06 monographs, reference books, and 02 book chapters.

-His major research interests include environmental management, oil spill, environmental impact assessment, water quality, river and ocean hydrodynamics, coastal change, hydro-meteorology, drought, flood and inundation forecasting and warning, MRV, and climate change.
+His primary research interests include environmental management, oil spill, environmental impact assessment, water quality, river and ocean hydrodynamics, coastal change, hydro-meteorology, drought, flood and inundation forecasting and warning, MRV, and climate change.

 Tran Hong Thai (President of Editorial Board)